CISSP-Study-Resources

 • FAR: False Acceptance Rate (Type 2) incorrectly authenticating a claimed identity as legit, recognizing and granting access on that basis

-• Ethical Wall: the use of administrative, phyiscal/logical controls to establih/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization
+• Ethical Wall: the use of administrative, physical/logical controls to establish/enforce separation of information, assets or job functions for need-to-know boundaries or prevent conflict of interest situations; AKA compartmentalization

 • Granularity of controls: level of abstraction or detail which in a security function can be configured or tuned for performance and sensitivity